YofaGh/MangaScraper/README.md

 ## PDF converter
 >
 > You can also convert the chapters to PDF to read them better.
+> before starting the merge process, all the images will be validated to avoid any exception.
 > converting chapters that are merged into fewer images is highly recommended.
+> Examples:
+>
+> - convert an entire manga: ```python cli.py c2pdf -bulk "One Piece"```
+> - convert a folder: ```python cli.py convert -folder "path/to/folder" -n "pdf_name.pdf"```

 ## Search engine
 >